 When you land on the website for the University of Wisconsin-Stout, you're met with a bold, single-word headline: "Ready."
 That word encapsulates UW-Stout's guiding mission.
-As Wisconsin's premier polytechnic university, UW-Stout proudly offers career-focused educational programs that give students hands-on experience for success in their chosen career fields—and, in practice, some of the most important and impactful experiences take place outside the classroom.
+As Wisconsin's Polytechnic University (and the largest public art and design unit in the upper Midwest), UW-Stout proudly offers career-focused educational programs that give students hands-on experience for success in their chosen career fields—and, in practice, some of the most important and impactful experiences take place outside the classroom.

 Jennifer Lee serves as Associate Director for the Memorial Student Center (MSC) at UW-Stout.
 Her team works closely with all major programming bodies on campus—including each of the nearly 160 student-led organizations—to support a wide range of extracurricular events and opportunities.
 In addition to traditional institutions like student government and the school's newspaper, Jennifer's team promotes programming in civic engagement, volunteerism, and diversity, as well as group activities like class trips and trivia nights.
 As Jennifer says, "I supervise the team that does all the fun stuff."